beloureiro/AI-CAC-V1.3/README.md

 4. **Python resource with LM Studio**:
    - I’ve integrated LM Studio, offering a robust platform for testing new models and comparing their performance.
    - This allows for direct comparisons between models and improved configurability for advanced local LLM execution.

-### What's New in Version 1.3
-- **Code Refactoring**: The entire codebase has been refactored to improve modularity, maintainability, and readability.
-This ensures that the system is easier to enhance and maintain, with a cleaner and more organized structure.
-- **LM Studio Integration**: Added the option to use LM Studio, a powerful new resource for local LLM execution.
-This includes:
-  - **Parallel Model Execution**: Ability to run multiple models simultaneously for direct comparison, enabling more efficient evaluation of model performance.
-  - **Granular Control Over Parameters**: Users can now fine-tune parameters such as temperature, top_p, and repetition penalty for precise model behavior.
-  - **GPU Optimization**: LM Studio makes use of NVIDIA/AMD GPUs with support for model quantization, which helps in reducing memory usage while maintaining performance.
-  - **API Compatibility and Performance Monitoring**: Seamless integration with OpenAI-like API and real-time streaming, alongside detailed CPU/GPU metrics for execution monitoring.
-  - **Performance Metrics Comparison**: Facilitates detailed comparisons of different LLM models, making it easier to determine the most suitable model for each use case.

 ### Benefits of LM Studio Integration